 Vegan/Cruelty free – Animal ingredients are not a big concern in today’s version of toothpaste, but if you care about animal testing, then look for a brand that is vegan or cruelty-free.
 I’m quite sure that cruelty-free applies to all the brands listed here, but is not necessarily true of conventional toothpaste brands.

 OK – let’s take a deeper dive into some of the best natural toothpastes you’ll find out there in the world – including organic toothpastes, whitening toothpaste, kids toothpaste and more!
 Many of these I have personally tested and others are fan favorites.
-Be sure to sign up for my mailing list to get my FREE Toothpaste Shopping Checklist so you can find the brands that will work best for your family and your personal preferences.
+Be sure to read through my review of each brand so you can find the brands that will work best for your family and your personal preferences.

 Looking for non-toxic dental floss?
 Try Cocofloss!